 Mediation is a voluntary process for parents and districts to meet to discuss their concerns with the help of a trained, neutral mediator.
 There is no cost to the parties.

-Any citizen can file a complaint alleging that a federal or state special education rule or law has been violated.
+Anyone can file a complaint alleging that a federal or state special education rule or law has been violated.
 OSPI can investigate allegations that occurred within the past year.

 In a hearing, parents and districts appear before an independent administrative law judge.
 The parties present information and documents about the issues so the judge can reach a decision.